poojavh21/pooja_kaggle/README.md

 Data Preprocessing --Arati Joshi

-Model Building: Use stratified data splitting to train the two models LogisticRegression and Multinomial NaiveBayes to model the data.
+Model Building (Tushar Gupta): Use stratified data splitting to train the two models LogisticRegression and Multinomial NaiveBayes to model the data.
 Although their accuracy were close but
 LogisticRegression performed better, and therefore it was chosen as our final model.

 Conclusion: